 Extending AI Capabilities: A Complete Guide to Creating to Deploying Dify Customization Tools

 Large language models are powerful in their own right, but their power is really unleashed when connected to real-world data and services.
 Whether it's querying the latest logistics information, accessing a company's internal knowledge base, or invoking a specific data analytics interface, this connectivity capability is key to building practical AI applications.
-And that's exactly what Dify
+And that's exactly what Dify The value of the "Custom Tools" feature in the platform - it provides a clear path for developers to incorporate any of the external API Seamless integration that empowers AI to solve domain-specific problems.

-Create and go live with a customized tool in
+Next, we'll break down step-by-step how the Dify Create and go live with a customized tool in

 Step 1: Define the Blueprint - Write the API Interface Description

-Interface Description.
+so that Dify Understanding your tool starts with providing an "instruction manual", i.e. API Interface Description.
 This description file tells the platform: what your tool can do, how to call it, and what parameters are required.

-Supports two of the industry's leading API
+Currently.Dify Supports two of the industry's leading API Describe the specification:

 - OpenAPI (Swagger).
 A widely adopted

-The factual standards of the - ChatGPT Plugin. comply with
+APIDescribing the language that is the modernRESTful APIThe factual standards of the - ChatGPT Plugin. comply with

-specification for its plugin ecosystem.
+OpenAIspecification for its plugin ecosystem.

-format description content to paste into the input box, or you can provide a URL
+You can directly set the JSON maybe YAML format description content to paste into the input box, or you can provide a URL Address.Dify will be fetched and parsed automatically.

 Step 2: Import and Validation